-During practices and competitions, please stay off the field and give coaches room to work with athletes.
+During practices and competitions, please stay off the field and give coaches room to work with the athletes.

 Be nice and treat everyone with respect.

 Don't set super high, unattainable expectations for athletes.

 Remember everyone involved is a volunteer.

 Support your athlete in getting out for additional training when appropriate.

 Help set a positive atmosphere at all practices and competitions.